PiMaker/ltcgi/README.md

 Optimized plug-and-play realtime area lighting using the [linearly transformed cosine algorithm](#LTC) for Unity/VRChat.
 Free to use with [attribution](#Attribution).

+**NOTE: While the shader is optimized, it still equates to real-time lighting - so use sparingly, and read the [Wiki](https://github.com/PiMaker/ltcgi/wiki) on performance optimization!**

 If you like this prefab, consider [supporting me on KoFi](https://ko-fi.com/pimaker)!

 ![Header Image](./Screenshots/header.jpg)